masterbluecompact/RIF-Identity-QR-Payment-Dapp/README.md

 - Add the Provider (and maybe the chainID) to the context. 👌
 - Prevent scanning QR code if the user is not loggedin or verified. 👌
-- Print the information of the QR code in a human readable way with a button that when clicked calls transferERC20().
+- Print the information of the QR code in a human readable way with a button that when clicked calls transferERC20() 👌.
-- Support two types of QR code (one has full information, and one is missing amount and productName and productImage)
+- Support two types of QR code (one has full information, and one is missing amount and productName and productImage)👌.
-- Better styling.
+- Better styling 👌.

 ## Future improvements: